mparno/fenics-web/source/installation.rst

 Installation
 ############

-Obtaining and installing FEniCS has never been easier.
+Obtaining and installing FEniCS have never been easier.
 Packages are available for Debian and Ubuntu users, and we provide a framework (`Dorsal <http://www.fenics.org/dorsal/>`_) for simple builds of FEniCS on a multitude of platforms.
-Its also possible to download source tarballs for all components.
+It is also possible to download source tarballs for all components.

 **********************